Andrea Libman: Early life and education

 Libman was born in Toronto to Roselle (née Bourgeois) and Brian Libman.
+She also has a younger brother.

 She graduated from the University of British Columbia with a Bachelor of Applied Science in Civil Engineering.

 Career

-Her voice roles include Dragon Ball, Madeline (taking the role of the title character from Tracey Lee Smyth in 1995 and holding on to it until My Fair Madeline in 2002, whereupon the role was passed on to Chantal Strand), the season three version of X-23 in X-Men: Evolution, young AndrAIa in ReBoot, and Isabelle in Finley the Fire Engine.
+Her voice roles include Dragon Ball, Dino Babies, Madeline (taking the role of the title character from Tracey Lee Smyth in 1995 and holding on to it until My Fair Madeline in 2002, whereupon the role was passed on to Chantal Strand), the season three version of X-23 in X-Men: Evolution, young AndrAIa in ReBoot, and Isabelle in Finley the Fire Engine.
 Libman has also voiced Emmy in Dragon Tales, Pinkie Pie and Fluttershy in My Little Pony: Friendship Is Magic, Lemon in Strawberry Shortcake's Berry Bitty Adventures, Cylindria in Pac-Man and the Ghostly Adventures, and Maya in Maya the Bee.
 She has found a large following of fans in the bronies, the teenage and adult fans of My Little Pony: Friendship Is Magic.

 She has appeared on camera in films and television shows including Highlander: The Series, Susie Q, The Lotus Eaters, and Lyddie.